Cantor Fitzgerald: Recent history

+2025 was the company's year of record profitability.
+That same year, Howard Lutnick had been appointed as Commerce Secretary in the second Donald Trump administration and handed control of the company over to Brandon and Kyle Lutnick.
+According to Bloomberg News, the sons "bristle at suggestions that their new connections in Washington are contributing to that success."
+During his time in the White House as commerce secretary, Lutnick has pushed for projects and investments that benefitted his family.
+New York Times wrote in November 2025, "never in modern U.S. history has the office intersected so broadly and deeply with the financial interests of the commerce secretary’s own family, according to interviews with ethics lawyers and historians."

 Philanthropy

-Edie wrote An Unbroken Bond: The Untold Story of How the 658 Cantor Fitzgerald Families Faced the Tragedy of 9/11 and Beyond.
-All proceeds from the sale of the book benefit the Cantor Fitzgerald Relief Fund and the charities that it assists.
+Former chairman and CEO Howard Lutnick's sister Edie wrote An Unbroken Bond: The Untold Story of How the 658 Cantor Fitzgerald Families Faced the Tragedy of 9/11 and Beyond.
+All proceeds from the book's sale benefit the Cantor Fitzgerald Relief Fund and the charities it assists.

 The Cantor Fitzgerald Relief Fund provided $10 million to families affected by Hurricane Sandy.
 Howard Lutnick and the Relief Fund "adopted" 19 elementary schools in impacted areas by distributing $1,000 prepaid debit cards to each family from the schools.
 A total of $10 million in funds was given to families affected by the storm.

 Two days after the 2013 Moore tornado struck Moore, Oklahoma, killing 24 people and injuring hundreds, Lutnick pledged to donate $2 million to families affected by the tornado.
-The donation was given out in the form of $1,000 debit cards given out to families.
+The donation was given to families in the form of $1,000 debit cards.

-Each year, on September 11, Cantor Fitzgerald and its affiliate, BGC Partners, donate 100% of their revenue to charitable causes on their annual Charity Day, which was originally established to raise money to assist the families of the Cantor employees who died in the World Trade Center attacks.
-Since its inception, Charity Day has raised $110 million for charities globally.
+Each year, on September 11, Cantor Fitzgerald and its affiliate, BGC Partners, donate 100% of their revenue to charitable causes on their annual Charity Day, which was initially established to raise money to assist the families of the Cantor employees who died in the World Trade Center attacks.
+Since its inception, Charity Day has raised $192 million for charities globally.